avogel3/CSC4101/prog1/README.md

 This is a scheme lang recursive decent parser and pretty printer.
 You can read more about SchemeLang using the [online reference](https://www.scheme.com/tspl4/).

 This iteration of the parser is not full featured.
 Please refer to the below outline for example output and some notes on functionality.
+(Rubric Linked at the bottom)

-According to the rubric, this Lexical Analyzer needs to be able to do the following:
+According to the rubric, this Lexical Analyzer needs to be able to do the following in addition to a small subset of pretty printing:

 - Discard whitespace including - space, tab, newline, carriage-return, and form-feed characters
 - Discard comments - everything from ; to the end of the line